-It is the policy of the Academy at the Lakes that all of its students have an educational setting that is safe, secure, and free from bullying and harassment of any kind.
-The Academy will not tolerate bullying or harassment; conduct that constitutes bullying and harassment, as defined below, is prohibited.
+Academy at the Lakes will not tolerate bullying or harassment; conduct that constitutes bullying and harassment, as defined below, is prohibited.

 Bullying, which includes cyber bullying, means systematically and chronically inflicting physical hurt or psychological distress on a student by one or more students with a power imbalance over that student.
-It is further defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by a student, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve but is not limited to:
+It is further defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve but is not limited to: